My Way of Working as a Therapist

 More than three years of Advanced Gestalt Psychotherapy training with Gestalt South West- Gestalt Southwest.

-Trained with an Advanced Diploma in Gestalt Psychotherapy with Welsh Psychotherapy Partnership.
+Completed training with an Advanced Diploma in Gestalt Psychotherapy with Welsh Psychotherapy Partnership.

 Qualified as a Social Worker in 1986 and registered with the Health and Care Professions Council until 2017.